u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 Units of measure, packages, and packagings
 ==========================================

-In Odoo, there are a variety of ways to specify the amount of products being bought, stocked, and sold. *Units of measure*, *packages*, and *packagings* are all available to streamline inventory flows, allowing for a variety of configurations for products as they enter and leave the warehouse.
+In Thrive Bureau ERP, there are a variety of ways to specify the amount of products being bought, stocked, and sold. *Units of measure*, *packages*, and *packagings* are all available to streamline inventory flows, allowing for a variety of configurations for products as they enter and leave the warehouse.